 Baker College offers many nontraditional credit options for students with varied academic and professional backgrounds.
 It is Baker College policy to award credit to those with the appropriate experience.
-Types of nontraditional credit currently offered by the College are described on the following pages.
+Types of nontraditional credit currently offered by the College are described below.